PettyRuxpin/Show-Renamer/README.md

 # Show Renamer GUI

+A rough GUI if you don't want to use the script.

 🧠 How to Use It
 - Paste your episode folder path or use Browse
 - Enter the show name (e.g., Naruto)